wiktormorak/mapGenerator/README.md

-This is my hexagonal tile map generator.
+This is a 3D hexagonal tile map generator which includes plenty of features such as detailed biomes with bodies of water and more.

 Planned Features: